doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about Stack and Queue data-structures, and their respective operations.
 Implemented them using Array and Linked list.

 **Thoughts** : So the collegehas opened now and thus, we are in the most difficultstage of the challenge.
 Will keepthis going though.

+# 100 Days Of Code - Log

+### Day 72: August 5, 2020

+**Today's Progress**: Tried percolation problem implementation using dynamic connectivity data structure and it's Union-find  functions.
+Unfortunately the course where I'm learning it is in Java, so  I'm just focusing on the logic for now and trying to implement it in C++.

+**Thoughts** : Very hectic day coming tomorrow.
+Really a challengeto keep up with the challenge.